 Dustin Gibson is a community builder that develops he[art]work to expand the collective consciousness of marginalized communities and address the nexus between race, class, and disability.
-He works across classrooms, neighborhoods, kid jails, and adult prisons to support individuals in finding home and engage in creating a world without jails and prisons.
+He works across classrooms, neighborhoods, kid jails, and adult prisons to support people in finding home and engage in creating a world without jails and prisons.

 Dustin has worked with all three Centers for Independent Living in the Pittsburgh region and has held positions with both of the national Independent Living organizations.
-He co-founded Disability Advocates for Rights and Transition, an organization led by disabled people that works to end forced institutionalization of disabled people and assist them in navigating systems to live in the community of their choosing with the dignity of risk.
+He co-founded Disability Advocates for Rights and Transition, an organization led by disabled people that works to end the institutionalization of disabled people and assist them in navigating systems to live in the community of their choosing with the dignity of risk.